 I pushed down the right sleeve of my overcoat.
 He’d seen the tip of my tattoo—a black handful of bird silhouettes cascaded from my wrist to my elbow.
 “Nothing.”

 “Not if you wanted it on you forever.”

-“You know, Rai isn’t really a bad guy.
+“Rai isn’t really a bad guy.
 He shouldn’t have done that, I mean, obviously, but what I’m trying to say is…it isn’t usually like that here.
 Still, you can’t go around taking risks like that.
 Be careful, okay?”

 “I have a moment, but no more.”

 “I need to let you know there was an attack.”

 He put down the papers he’d been holding, took his glasses off and laid them on his desk.